phipgn/cajon_online_spring_mvc/README.md

 - **Programming Languages:** Java, Javascript, HTML, CSS.

 # How to set up environment?
-Please install XAMPP (Apache, MySQL).
-That's it.
+- Please install XAMPP (Apache, MySQL).
+- Also need to install TomCat server as well.